KMouris/Python-Course-Project/README.md

 Logs at what time a function is exited.

 ## data_management.py
+File where `DataManagement` class is stored.
+This class contains useful and robust methods for managing output folders, extracting information from raster files and writing raster files using the previously extracted information.
-File where `DataManagement` class is stored which provides following methods:
+The class provides the following methods:

 ### `__init__()`
-Class with useful and robust methods for managing output folders, extracting information from raster files and writing raster files using the previously extracted information.
 Assigns values to class attributes when a new instance is initiated.

 | Input argument | Type | Description |
 |-----------------|------|-------------|